 As the announced Personal Data Protection Act BE 2019 becoming effective from 1 June 2022 onward, the Company recognizes the importance of personal information protection in effect covering customer information etc., and employee information as well.
-During the year 2021, the Company participated in the private personal information protection project with the HP business association, and has been in process of preparing operating manual and devising administrative structure to protect personal information from information compilation, utilization, access, retention, modification, disclosure, and protection against loss inclusive of the distribution of such policy and notification to owner of information of such right for customers and employees to provide confidence that owners of information may apply their right in accordance with policy and law.
+During the year 2021, the Company participated in the private personal information protection project with the HP business association, and during 2022, the company has prepared policy and practice guide for personal data protection for the entire process from information compilation, utilization, access, retention, modification, disclosure, and protection against loss inclusive of the distribution of such policy and notification to owner of information of such right for customers and employees to provide confidence that owners of information may apply their right in accordance with policy and law.

-Provident Fund Participation Information as at 31 December 2021
+Provident Fund Participation Information as at 31 December 2022